Catholic League (U.S.): Irish Child Abuse Commission

 On May 20, 2009, Reuters reported the results of a nine-year investigation by the Commission to Inquire into Child Abuse, which looked into decades of endemic sexual abuse against children in Catholic-run reform schools in Ireland.
 In reaction to this report, popularly known as the Ryan Report, Donohue issued a statement downplaying the seriousness of the cases, questioning the inclusion of voyeurism and "inappropriate sexual talk" as instances of sexual abuse along with the more serious charge of rape.
 Donohue said that rape constituted only 12 percent of the listed sexual abuse cases in the Ryan report, and that priests committed only 12 percent of the listed rapes – the other 88 percent were committed by laypersons and religious brothers.

 Since the Ryan Report was released, Donohue has been defending the church and saying that much of the outrage is "moral hysteria".
 While stating that he agrees that rape and physical abuse are wrong and that he would not defend those actions, he says the report has conflated these abuses with "lesser" forms of punishment and is therefore not as serious.
 He also says many of the purported forms of abuse found by the commission were present and acceptable in the time period.

 The Irish politician and child rape victim Colm O'Gorman was highly critical of such statements made by Donohue on the Irish radio show The Last Word.
 O'Gorman later wrote that Donohue's analysis was shockingly "simplistic".

+Bon Secours Mother and Baby Home

+In 2014, in the face of a public pressure campaign calling for the Commission of Investigation into Mother and Baby Homes and certain related matters in Ireland, Bill Donohue began his own campaign to challenge the prevailing narrative, going so far as to author a special report on the subject.
+Donohue largely dismissed the critics as being motivated by politics or liking "to bash the Church."
+Donohue took exception with the findings presented by Catherine Corless, who he described as "an amateur historian."
+Donohue and Corless debated on Irish radio, and he wrote extensively challenging her work and her credentials.
+Additionally, Donohue found flaws with how the media portrayed the mass graves found at the Mother and Baby Home, claiming that "the statement issued by the Mother and Baby Commission was disturbing, but it never mentioned anything about a mass grave."
+From 2014 to 2017, Donohue issued two special reports and numerous pieces exploring why he believed this story was evidence of anti-Catholicism.